libktx/ktx/freetype-async/README.md

 * Extension method `AssetStorage.registerFreeTypeFontLoaders` allows to register all loaders required to load FreeType font assets.
 It should be called right after constructing a `AssetStorage` instance and before loading any assets.
-* Extension method `AssetStorage.loadFreeTypeFont` allows to easily configure loaded `BitmapFont` instances with Kotlin DSL.
+* Extension methods that allow to easily configure loaded `BitmapFont` instances with Kotlin DSL:
+  * `AssetStorage.loadFreeTypeFont`: suspending loading method that works similarly to `AssetStorage.load`.
+  * `AssetStorage.loadFreeTypeFontAsync`: loading method that returns `Deferred<BitmapFont>` similarly to `AssetStorage.loadAsync`.
+  * `AssetStorage.loadFreeTypeFontSync`: blocking loading method that works similarly to `AssetStorage.loadSync`.

 Since it depends on the [`ktx-freetype`](../freetype) module, it also comes with the following utilities that might prove useful even when using `AssetStorage`: